smndhm/dzr-cron/README.md

 - [ ] Check API quota limit with multiples crons
 - [ ] Better logs
+- [ ] Edit last-fav-tracks cron to be able to set a specific playlist
 - [x] Tests
 - [x] Second script: sync different accounts playlists
 - [x] Cron script instead of using PM2 or others